exacfect/ATSM_Discord/README.md

 - The Discord token provides access to your account.
 Make sure not to share this token with others.
 - The program uses the Discord API to send messages.
 Please do not misuse this program to send spam messages or violate Discord's policies.
 - The program is designed to run in a command-line environment.
 There is no graphical user interface for this program.
-- The purpose of this tool is not for spamming, raiding, or attacking.
+- The purpose of this tool is not for *spamming*, raiding, or attacking.
 We will not be responsible for any consequences caused by your actions.
 - Your delay time will be +2 seconds (2 seconds is a delay to call the Discord API.)
 # Releases